benjamts/Asteroids/README.md

 A tribute to Asteroids by Atari Inc.

 Features:
-  * accurate collision detection
+  * accurate collision detection using line-line intersection
   * randomly generated asteroid shapes
+  * timer, points
-  * timer, points, and menu
+  * menu using jQuery UI

 This project used mostly JavaScript and the HTML5 canvas element.

-Time taken: two days.